jonasmalacofilho/post-clock/README.md

 And, finally, the `CAP_SYS_RAWIO` capability is required for the [`ioperm(2)`][man:ioperm] system call (post-clock will drop it and any other capabilities before entering its main loop).
-Alternatively, post-clock can be executed as root.
+Alternatively, post-clock may be executed as root.

 ## Linux packages